 Three bedrooms: 1 x king-size double, 1 x twin with TV, 1 x bunks.
 Bathroom with bath with shower over, basin and WC.
 Ground floor basin and WC.
 Fitted kitchen with dining area.
 Sitting room with open fire.
 Hall.

 Electric storage heaters with open fire in sitting room.
 Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with Freeview, DVD, radio, CD player, WiFi.
 Fuel, power and 1 bucket of coal for the open fire inc. in rent.
-Bed linen inc. in rent.
+Bed linen and towels inc. in rent.
 Off road parking for three cars.
 Small sitting area 15 metres to rear of property with garden furniture.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shops and pub 2 mins walk.
 Note: The cottage is quite close to main through road and some traffic noise is audible at peak times.

 - Last minute